 So here we are, being reactive.
 Mold has started to grow on your floor joists and maybe also your sub floor.
 Let's first talk about how to handle your mold problem.
 Then we can go over why mold is growing under your house.
 Finally we will finish up with how to be proactive!

 Now that you know what not to do, let's talk about the right way to tackle your mold problem through mold remediation.
 Starting first with removing all the insulation in the troubled areas and inspecting behind the rest of the insulated areas.
 Or more preferably, removing all fiberglass insulation and instead insulating the foundation walls when you're done.
 Now that you have assessed the situation, next comes the mold clean up phase by means of a soda blaster, an air powered pressure blaster using a baking soda media.
 Same concept as a sand blaster but with baking soda instead.
 This removes the mold from the wood all the way to the base of the mold and gets you back to square one.
 I also hook up an exhaust fan to one of the vents to help get the mold and dust to exit the crawl space when blasting.
-Once you are back to a nice clean wood finish again, I like to spray Concrobium on the floor joists and sub floor.
-This is a mold killer and more importantly, a mold preventative.
+Once you are back to a nice clean wood finish again, I like to use Anabec, a mold killer, on the floor joists and subfloor.

 It is crucial to take all these factors into consideration to prevent mold from regrowing under your home.
 A vapor barrier is an absolute must for crawl spaces in humid climates.
 But it is also imperative to take all other factors into consideration in order to keep moisture out of your crawl space so that you do not allow the mold to return.